-This academically outstanding day and boarding offers an excellent education to bright, hard-working boys that is brilliantly balanced with an extensive extra-curricular programme that promotes its ‘Other Half’ philosophy.
+This academically outstanding day and boarding offers an excellent education to bright, hard-working boys that is brilliantly balanced with an extensive extra-curricular programme.

 It’s an academically selective school, and one that “believes very firmly in stretch and challenge”.
 Boys should come expecting to work hard and apply themselves, but also to try new things and take risks.
-While it’s a large school, small tutor groups of 10-12 students ensure that every boy is known and the teacher student ratio of 1:9 really helps boys to feel personally supported on their pathway to university.
+While it’s a large school, small tutor groups of 10-12 students ensure that every boy is known and the teacher student ratio of 1:9 really helps boys to feel personally supported on their educational pathway.

-There’s a diverse, international community of students here, with boys coming from 25 different countries.
-The majority are day students and every boy belongs to a houseroom where they have games rooms and sofas to help them unwind after a long school day; it’s one example of this school’s nurturing ethos.
+There’s a diverse, international community of students here, with boys coming from 41 different countries.
+Around 950 are day students and every boy belongs to a House with a houseroom providing space to relax, socialise and study.

 Boys coming into the Lower School (equivalent to Years 7 and 8) are offered an easy transition into senior school; it’s very much a ‘school within a school’ with a small, friendly vibe that helps boys to get settled quickly.
 In the Middle School there’s a brilliant insight into school life written by the students for the students.

 It’s a school with great personality, and one that feels down to earth.
 There’s no snobbery here as Abingdon lets its students ‘sell’ the school across its website with page after page of video testimonials – and there are some great bios of the many highly qualified teachers.